 Social anxiety disorder in a child is also called social phobia.
-Children who have social anxiety disorder are afraid of social situations, often of embarrassing themselves.
+Children who have social anxiety disorder are afraid of social situations, often embarrassing themselves.
+Approximately 5 percent of children have Social anxiety disorder.
 Social situations for children usually involve school, and this may be the first place it is identified.
-Children with social anxiety disorder may be especially afraid new social situations, class activities or projects where they may have to perform in front of others, or gym class.
-Social anxiety disorder in a child may also cause them to have panic attacks, cry, and tantrum or have physical symptoms of stomach aches and headaches.
-These behaviors can occur while in the actual social situations or even just when thinking about social situations.
-Children will often avoid the painful experience of anxiety by engaging in behaviors to help them avoid or escape situations where there is pressure to interact socially.
+Children with social anxiety disorder may be terrified of new social situations, class activities or projects where they may have to perform in front of others, or gym class.
+Social anxiety disorder in a child may also cause panic attacks, cry, and tantrum or have physical symptoms of stomach aches and headaches.
+These behaviors can occur while in actual social situations or even just when thinking about social situations.
+Children will often avoid the painful experience of anxiety by engaging in behaviors to avoid or escape situations where there is pressure to interact socially.

-If your child shows anxiety about activities that should be fun for them such as birthday parties, is reported by teachers to withdraw or have trouble interacting with children at school, or seems to struggle with peers or in other social situations it is possible that they have social phobia.
+If your child shows anxiety about activities that should be fun for them, such as birthday parties, is reported by teachers to withdraw or have trouble interacting with children at school or seem to struggle with peers or in other social situations possible social phobia.
 Seek professional help to determine if they meet the criteria for social anxiety disorder in a child.

 Shyness is not social anxiety.
-However, young children who are shy or have difficulty with new social situations are more likely to develop social anxiety disorder as they age.
-If you are concerned about any of the above symptoms it may be important for you to seek help.
-Adults with social anxiety disorder also often had a childhood onset.
-Without treatments social anxiety disorder in a child can lead to more serious problems.
+However, young children who are shy or have difficulty with new social situations are more likely to develop a social anxiety disorder as they age.
+If you are concerned about any of the above symptoms, it may be important for you to seek help.
+Adults with a social anxiety disorder also often had a childhood-onset.
+Without treatments, a social anxiety disorder in a child can lead to more serious problems.

 Causes of Social Anxiety Disorder in a Child

 Where does anxiety come from?
 It definitely results from some combination of environment and genetics.
 Children who have social phobia may have parents who are very anxious and learn anxious behavior.
-Some children develop a social phobia after a traumatic experience such as throwing up in the classroom or falling in front of others who laugh at them.
-They also may have an impairment that makes them feel socially different, such as speech problem or learning disabilities.
-Brain structure and biology (neurotransmitters levels) may also contribute to social anxiety.
-There is some evidence that there is a trait, called behavioral inhibition that is inherited.
+Some children develop a social phobia after a traumatic experience, such as throwing up in the classroom or falling in front of others who laugh at them.
+They may also have an impairment that makes them feel socially different, such as speech or learning disabilities.
+Brain structure and biology (neurotransmitter levels) may also contribute to social anxiety.
+There is some evidence that there is a trait called behavioral inhibition that is inherited.
 This appears to be related to social anxiety and other forms of anxiety.
-It is important to look at all of the factors that may have contributed to your child’s social phobia so that when coming up with a treatment plan these areas can be targeted and modified.
+It is important to look at all of the factors that may have contributed to your child's social phobia so that when coming up with a treatment plan, these areas can be targeted and modified.

 How do I Help my Child with Social Anxiety?

-The best researched treatment for social anxiety disorder in a child, cognitive behavior therapy, focuses on changing the thoughts that lead to behaviors and reactions.
-Cognitive behavioral therapy for children may incorporate art writing or play.
-A child may be asked to make a list or drawing of the thoughts contributing to their social fears, gently challenged on the reality of those thoughts or beliefs, and then asked to generate new alternatives.
+The best-researched treatment for social anxiety disorder in a child, cognitive behavior therapy, focuses on changing the thoughts that lead to behaviors and reactions.
+Cognitive-behavioral therapy for children may incorporate art, writing or play.
+A child may be asked to make a list or drawing of the thoughts contributing to their social fears, gently challenged the reality of those thoughts or beliefs, and then asked to generate new alternatives.

 Family therapy is also helpful when treating social anxiety disorder in a child.
-The parents provided with the tools and support necessary to help their child, and also can become partners in their child’s treatment.
-Some children prefer to have parents with them for the whole session, others for part of the session where they can discuss with the parent what it is that they learned or achieved during the session.
+The parents provided the tools and support necessary to help their child and become partners in their child's treatment.
+Some children prefer to have parents with them for the whole session, others for part of the session to discuss what they learned or achieved during the session.

 Social Effectiveness Training (SET-C).
-SET-C is a group treatment program for social anxiety in a child which involves the assistance of same age peers using many of the above interventions but with the added benefit of peer feedback.
+SET-C is a group treatment program for social anxiety in a child, which involves the assistance of same-age peers using many of the above interventions and the added benefit of peer feedback.

-Medications typically utilized for social anxiety disorder in a child are selective serotonin reuptake inhibiters.
+Medications typically utilized for social anxiety disorder in a child are selective serotonin reuptake inhibitors.
 There is some evidence that these are helpful for children with social phobia.
-However, a recent study showed that SET-C a group therapy program was more beneficial for children than drug therapy.
-If possible, it is important to try good therapy prior to medication.
+However, a recent study showed that SET-BC a group therapy program was more beneficial for children than drug therapy.
+If possible, it is important to try good therapy before medication.
 (Beidel D. Turner SM, 2007)

-The school teacher can work closely with parents to assist with social anxiety disorder in a child.
+The school teacher can work closely with parents to assist with a social anxiety disorder in a child.
 In most cases, the parent will have to spearhead this effort and advocate for their child.
-The teacher will need to be aware of a child’s actual diagnosis of social anxiety disorder, especially if in a public school setting so they can make the necessary accommodations.
-Each child will have different and specific needs in the school setting and so plans will need to be individually tailored.
-In most cases, close teacher and parent contact as well as the involvement of the school counselor may need to occur.
+The teacher will need to be aware of a child's actual diagnosis of social anxiety disorder, especially if in a public school setting to make the necessary accommodations.
+Each child will have different and specific needs in the school setting, so plans will need to be individually tailored.
+In most cases, close teacher and parent contact and the school counselor's involvement may need to occur.

 American Psychiatric association.
 (1994).
 Diagnostic Manual of Mental Disorders, 4th edition.
 Washington,DC: American Psychiatric Association.